BNasmith/PTForsyth/PTFWorkofChrist.md

 thrilling to such things, I cannot be such a bad sort.
 But when you felt the meaning of
-Christ's death for you, did you ever pat your- self on the back ?
-The nearer the Cross came to you, the deeper it entered into you, were you the more disposed to admire yourself ?
-There is no harm in your feeling pleased with yourself because you were able to thrill to these human heroisms ; but if the impression Christ makes upon you is to leave you more satisfied with yourself, more proud of yourself for being able
+Christ's death for you, did you ever pat your- self on the back?
+The nearer the Cross came to you, the deeper it entered into you, were you the more disposed to admire yourself?
+There is no harm in your feeling pleased with yourself because you were able to thrill to these human heroisms; but if the impression Christ makes upon you is to leave you more satisfied with yourself, more proud of yourself for being able